tjhickey724/CS_EGP_playbook/_chapters/800-Incubator/040-weighting-formative-vs-summative.md

 This technique is particularly applicable in environments where instructors wish to employ additional EGP practices, but are expected to report grades using a 100 point scale for institutional consistency.
 By modifying how activity grades are weighted/combined a more equitable environment can be created.

 ## How to Implement

+Create an overall grading scheme where at least 60% of the final grade comes from formative assessments (which should have flexible deadlines and opportunities for multiple submissions) [See Formative Assessments are for Learning].

+Balance the remaining 40% among summative assessments.